-Senior Lecturer in Fashion Photography & Photography / Year 2
+Senior Lecturer in Fashion Photography and Year 2 Lead

-Sally Waterman creates autobiographical photographic and video works that explore memory, place, familial relationships and the archive.
-She received an MA Image & Communication from Goldsmiths, University of London in 1996 and gained her practice-based PhD in Media and Photography from the University of Plymouth, in 2011.
+Sally Waterman creates autobiographical photographic and moving image works that explore memory, place and familial relationships through literary adaptation.
+Her research interests include self-representation, identity, gender, narrative, memory studies and the archive.
+She received an MA Image & Communication from Goldsmiths, University of London in 1996 and was awarded her practice-based PhD in Media & Photography from the University of Plymouth in 2011.

 She was a visiting fellow at the IGRS, University of London (2011-2012), where she organised the 'Family Ties: Recollection and Representation' conference.
-As a founder member of the subsequent research group, Family Ties Network, she has organised, and hosted a number of symposium, research seminar events and screenings across the UK.
+As a founder member of the subsequent research group, Family Ties Network, she has organised and hosted a number of research seminar events and curated exhibitions and screenings across the UK.

 Sally’s interdisciplinary arts practice and research is concerned with the adaptation of literature into a form of self-representation, drawing upon writers such as Henry James, Derek Jarman, Sylvia Plath and Virginia Woolf.
 She re-invents the source material through a fragmentary re-scripting exercise, seeking associations with certain images, themes, characters or concepts.
 By staging the self in this way, difficult, yet universal experiences of illness, conflict, loss and separation are illuminated through adaptation.
 Indeed, the chosen literary text functions as a mechanism for the re-imagining of memory.
 Interventions with the family album and recalled narratives are firmly embedded within her practice, which interweaves textual elements to represent identity, home, place and familial relationships.